codefool/chess/README.md

 I suspect this is due to undetected duplicates, so I'll need to write some analysis programs to see if this is true.
 Oy.

+This issue seems to be with the "enforcement" of the 50-move rule.
+Not sure why as the solution set is strictly deterministic, but the number of threads apparently introduced chaos such that enforcing a max distance of 50 causes these discrepencies.

+Ran solution sets with 8-and-7 threads:
+Threads Exec          Resolved  Pawn-Init-Pos n-1-init-pos  Diff 8       3008s(50.1m)  25452174  325027392     55126670      0/+15451/+2813
+7       3102s(51.7m)  25452174  325011941     55123857

+However, in the pawn-init-pos and n-1-init-pos there are still discrepencies.
+This is most puzzling, as if the resolved result sets are identical, then the derivitive result sets should also be identical.